Lorrainne Sade Baskerville: Social work and activism

-In 1994, she earned a bachelor’s degree in social work from Northeastern Illinois University.
 Baskerville founded transGENESIS to address issues of gender identity, substance abuse, HIV/AIDS, sex work, harm reduction, and self-empowerment.
-Programs have included T-PASS (Trans-People Advocating Safer Sex); a weekly drop-in program for youth and young adults, called TransDiva; and a peer-led transgender support and discussion group.
+Programs have included T-PASS (Trans-People Advocating Safer Sex); a weekly drop-in program for youth and young adults, called TransDiva; and a peer-led transgender support and discussion group.As part of the T-PASS program, Baskerville created palm cards with safe sex tips specifically for trans people, with a picture of herself on the front and the phrase "All TRUE DIVAS protect their parts."
+In 2001, Baskerville and her partner Bruce Lomar rented an office space for transGENESIS in the Uptown neighborhood of Chicago.
+In the offices, Baskerville and her staff held individual as well as group counseling sessions and provided HIV/AIDS testing.